Bianca de la Garza: Bianca Unanchored

 De la Garza announced she would be leaving news media to start her own production company in 2014.
 Later that year she teamed up with Sony and Embassy Row Productions to produce a late night talk show to air in New England.
 It was announced the show would tape in front of a live audience in their Manhattan studios.
 She signed a distribution deal with several Hearst affiliates in New England to carry the show on Saturday night at 11:30pm.
 She secured Dunkin' Donuts as a launch sponsor.
-The show premiered January 24 in 2015 on ABC stations as Bianca Unanchored.
+The show premiered January 24, 2015, on ABC stations as Bianca Unanchored.
 Her guests included Slash from Guns N' Roses and Dancing with the Stars Tom Bergeron.
 One month after the premier, The Wrap stated "after four weeks, the new entry into the landscape has proven to be a ratings success."

 In June 2015, it was announced that the show, the title of which had now been shortened to Bianca, had been picked up by CBS and CW affiliates.

 The second season included guest Elizabeth Hurley and the last television interviews of writer Jackie Collins before her death.
 Despite talks to move the show to daytime the show wrapped in fall of 2015.
 De la Garza was nominated for three Emmys in the categories of outstanding program host, outstanding promotional spot and outstanding lifestyle program.